Carina-P/hire-hens/README.md

     - Code institute Boutique Ado.
     - [Bootstrap](https://getbootstrap.com/) with its excelllent docs with examples.
     - [Django](https://docs.djangoproject.com/en/3.2/) which also have excellent docs with information and examples.
+    - Thanks to [Adam Delancey](https://github.com/adamdelancey/ms4-england-cricket-tickets).
+The deployment section of his README.md, in project ms4-england-cricket-tickets, inspired me a lot.
     - Sticky footer from [Sticky Footer, Five Ways](https://css-tricks.com/couple-takes-sticky-footer/)
     - Add months to a datetime: [Add months to datetime in python](https://serge-m.github.io/posts/add-months-to-datetime-in-python/)
     - A huge and special thanks to [Simen Daelien](https://www.github.com/eventyret) my mentor at Code Institute.
 Who is always very commited with lots of energy and knowledge to share.